shingieuihos/WordPress-on-AWS-EC2/README.md

 # WordPress-on-AWS-EC2
-My first project that I did for my first client - my wife, lol.
+My first project to go live that I did for my first client - my wife, lol.
 This is for her website which is currently live and you can check it out on the link below:

 https://www.laurian.co.za/